flutter/website/src/docs/get-started/flutter-for/android-devs.md

 ```

 To learn more about building linear layouts,
-see the community contributed Medium article
+see the community-contributed Medium article
 [Flutter for Android Developers: How to design LinearLayout in Flutter][].

 ### What is the equivalent of a RelativeLayout?